PatrickKyei/exception/_posts/2021-09-03-product-resource-links.md

 ## Contributing

-If you find something which doesn't make sense, or something which is missing, please you the chat feature or comment section below.
+If you find something which doesn't make sense, or something which is missing, please use the chat feature or comment section below.
 Please add valid and well-reasoned explanations about your changes or comments and I will respond.

 ## For Product Designers